chakib-belgaid/jreferral/Readme.md

 - [x] Change the extension of jvms.sh
 - [x] Custumize the username
 - [x] Custiomize the data filename and logs filename
+- [x] Loops inside the testing
+- [ ] add the options in the descprition